Shivrajsoni/markdown-html-parser/readme.md

 # Markdown to HTML Parser in Rust

 A simple, lightweight library for converting Markdown to HTML, written in pure, safe Rust.
-This project aims to provide a straightforward and easy-to-use package for your Rust applications.
+This project aims to provide a straightforward and easy-to-use package for your Rust applications

 ## ✨ Features